ChuankeFu/Academic/content/en/authors/admin/_index.md

 ---

 I am a PhD student in  animal breeding at Huazhong Agricultural University.
 My research interests include genomic selection and machine learning in animal breeding.
+I am fond of developing new software to facilitate the complicated analysis via different kinds of programming languages, including R(Rcpp), Julia, C++ and etc.

+ I am curious to learn and try new things!